 What is the difference between OSHA and Cal OSHA?

 California’s state plan differs significantly from federal OSHA.
-In general, California’s OSH standards are stricter than federal OSHA standards.
+In general, Cal OSHA fall protection standards are stricter than federal OSHA standards.
 California’s state plan also includes some requirements that federal OSHA does not include.
 For example, California’s OSH has an Injury and Illness Prevention Program (IIPP) as well as a Heat Illness Prevention Program.

 When it comes to guardrail protection, California’s OSH code is more stringent than federal OSHA regulations.
 Next, we compare federal OSHA and Cal OSHA on three aspects of guardrail regulations.